oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 Passing invalid combinations of `action_type` and `customization_args` to the `createFromBackendDict` function would throw typescript errors, and that's what we want.

+## Why Enable Strict Mode?
+We are working to enable strict mode checks for all TypeScript code in the codebase.
+This is because code that passes these checks has several benefits:

+* The code becomes more self-documenting
+* Edge cases are caught, thus reducing potential runtime errors
+* The written code will be more robust

 ## Cases Encountered in Oppia Codebase:

 The following list illustrates some common TypeScript issues encountered in the Oppia codebase and explains how to update the code in each case, in order to support strict type-checking.

+### [TS-1]:
-### 1. Variable ‘<variable name>’ implicitly has type ‘any’ in some locations where its type cannot be determined
+ Variable `<variable name>` implicitly has type ‘any’ in some locations where its type cannot be determined
 #### [TS-1-1]

 ##### Violation: